tehseensajjad-sys/azs3-proxy/README.md

 - ✅ Telemetry with OpenTelemetry (Prometheus & Azure Monitor)
 - ✅ Easy Docker deployment

+## API Compatibility

+For a detailed list of supported S3 operations and their Azure Blob Storage equivalents, please refer to the [API Compatibility Matrix](COMPATIBILITY.md).

 ## Use Cases

 - Migrate S3-dependent applications to Azure